-Skilled Port St. Lucie and West Palm Beach Auto Accident Lawyers Fighting for Victims of Vehicle Accidents
+Skilled Port St. Lucie And West Palm Beach Auto Accident Lawyers Fighting For Victims Of Vehicle Accidents

-Filing an Auto-Related Injury Suit in the State of Florida
+Filing An Auto-Related Injury Suit In Florida

-“No-Fault” Car Insurance Laws
+‘No-Fault’ Car Insurance Laws

 When it comes to car accidents, Florida follows what is called a “no-fault” system, meaning that if you are injured in a car accident, your own insurance company will provide a percentage of your medical expenses and lost wages, regardless of who is at fault for the accident.
-Once these “no-fault” benefits are exhausted, you may obtain a recovery from the at fault driver for any other unpaid medical bills or wage loss.
-If you can show either a permanent injury and/or significant scarring/disfigurement, you may also obtain a recovery for non-economic damages for things like pain and suffering, mental anguish and loss of enjoyment of life.
+Once these “no-fault” benefits are exhausted, you may obtain a recovery from the at-fault driver for any other unpaid medical bills or wage loss.
+If you can show either a permanent injury and/or significant scarring/disfigurement, you may also obtain a recovery for noneconomic damages for things like pain and suffering, mental anguish and loss of enjoyment of life.

-Establishing whether or not a motorcyclist is liable for an injury depends on circumstances specific to each accident.
+Establishing whether a motorcyclist is liable for an injury depends on circumstances specific to each accident.
 Since Florida is a “comparative fault” state, liability will often be determined by examining factors such as the conduct of other drivers, road conditions, the motorcyclist’s speed, driver fatigue, alcohol and/or drug intoxication and weather.
-Contact the experienced attorneys at Thompson & Thomas, P.A. for help establishing who is responsible for your motorcycle-related injury.
+Contact the experienced attorneys at Thompson & Thomas, P.A., for help establishing who is responsible for your motorcycle-related injury.

-In the state of Florida, semi-truck drivers are required to follow various state and federal regulations and must always carry insurance with higher limits than drivers of cars and/or motorcycles.
+In Florida, semi-truck drivers are required to follow state and federal regulations and must always carry insurance with higher limits than drivers of cars and/or motorcycles.
 Because of this, the injured party in a large-truck accident has a better chance of reaching a settlement that best reflects his or her damages than a plaintiff involved in a typical car accident.
 If you’ve been injured in a truck accident, it’s important that you begin working on your case immediately.

-Speak Directly to an Experienced Auto Accident Lawyer
+Speak Directly To An Experienced Auto Accident Lawyer

 Attorneys Philip Thompson and Charles Thomas have dedicated their careers to assisting residents throughout West Palm Beach and Port St. Lucie suffering from auto-related injuries.
-If you have recently been in a car accident, truck accident or motorcycle crash, contact Thompson & Thomas, P.A. as soon as possible.
+If you have recently been in a car accident, truck accident or motorcycle crash, contact Thompson & Thomas, P.A., as soon as possible.